-Keyword Research is an important part of creating content to post online.
-It allows you to find out what terms people are typing into search engines and how popular those terms are.
-By understanding this data, you can better optimize your content to reach your target audience.
+Keyword Research allows you to find out what terms people are typing into search engines and how popular those terms are.
+Understanding this data allows you to optimize your content to reach your target audience.

-Like anything we do, we always have to start with a basic understanding of things before we can get into the nitty-gritty.
+Like anything we do, we must start with a basic understanding of things before we can get into the nitty-gritty.

 So, let’s start with the basics of keyword research.

-It is the process of finding and analyzing the keywords people are typing into search engines like Google, Yahoo, and Bing.
+Keyword research is a process used in search engine optimization (SEO) to find and analyze the search terms that a user types into search engines like Yahoo, Bing and Google when looking for products, services, or general information.
 This data can be used to create better content that is more likely to be found by your target audience.

-Keyword Research is a way of knowing more about your target audience and understanding what they are looking for.
-It’s also a way to discover the most popular words and phrases in search engines.
+Keyword Research is a way to know more about your target audience and understand what they seek.
+It’s also a way to discover search engines’ most popular words and phrases.

-You may use this information to improve your website or blog by making sure that your content uses the right keywords.
+You may use this information to improve your website or blog by ensuring your content uses the right keywords.
+The keyword research process ultimately improves its ranking in search engines.

-Keyword research is important because it allows you to understand what people are actually searching for online.
+Keyword research is important because it lets you understand what people search online.

-By understanding what keywords are being used, you can also better optimize your website or blog for those terms and better understand what the searcher wants.
+By understanding what keywords are being used, you can also better optimize your website or blog for those terms and understand what the searcher wants.
+You can tackle the answers to the questions most people in your audience want answers to.

 Start by listing our target audience persona, their needs, and what questions they might have.